xudeng22/sc_sncn_ethercat_drive/module_network_drive/doc/index.rst

-.. _ethercat_drive_module:
+.. _network_drive_module:

 =============================
-EtherCAT Drive Module
+Network Drive Module
 =============================

-This module provides a Service to perform Motor Control over EtherCAT.
-It needs to be interfaced to the :ref:`EtherCAT Serve <module_ethercat>` and some Services belonging to the :ref:`Motor Control Library <somanet_motor_control>`.
+This module provides a Service to perform Motor Control over different networks.
+It needs to be interfaced to the :ref:`CANopen Interface Service <module_canopen_interface>` and some Services belonging to the :ref:`Motor Control Library <somanet_motor_control>`.

-It deploys over EtherCAT all the features of the SOMANET Motor Control Library and it responds to a **CiA402**-compliant control scheme.
+It deploys all the features of the SOMANET Motor Control Library and it responds to a **CiA402**-compliant control scheme.
 It features a state machine, configuration update from the Master application, different Cyclic and Profile modes for Position, Velocity and Torque as well as homing modes.

 .. contents:: In this document
     :backlinks: none